Installation manual

 Scheduler

 Engine provide a scheduling functionality by polling external API endpoints frequently.
-Those API endpoints are provided by Steering to retrieve schedule information and Tank to retrieve playlist information.
+Those API endpoints are provided by Steering to retrieve schedule information and Battery to retrieve media file information.
 To define your schedule you’ll also need AURA Dashboard which is an elegent web user interface to manage your shows, playlists and schedules.

 Ideally any audio is scheduled some time before the actual, planned playout to avoid timing issues with buffering and preloading.
 Nonetheless, playlists can also be scheduled after a given calendar timeslot has started already.
 In such case the playout starts as soon it is preloaded.